 And what about how many carbs in a tortilla?
 Total fat?
 Dietary fiber?
 We’ve got your covered!

 There’s no one answer to these questions because tortillas come in all sorts of shapes and sizes.
 There are corn tortillas, white flour tortillas, and whole wheat tortillas.
-There are large tortillas and small tortillas, store-bought tortillas, and tortillas lovingly prepared at home with a tortilla press.
+There are large tortillas and small tortillas, store-bought tortillas, and tortillas lovingly prepared at home with a tortilla press (check out here our tortilla press).

 In this article, we break down the facts and figures and take a detailed look at tortilla calories and nutritional information!